microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing/README.md

 #### CLC 1 Configuration

-Select 2-input D flip-flop with R in the Mode field.
-Select TMR2 as the clock signal to the D Flip-Flop register.
-Select CLC2_OUT (the output signal of CLC2) as an input signal to CLC1.
+Select `2-input D flip-flop with R` in the Mode field, TMR2 as the clock signal to the D Flip-Flop register, and CLC2 OUT (the output signal of CLC2) as an input signal to CLC1.
 Connect the TMR2 signal to the CLC logic gate 1 as shown in Figure 15.

 ![Figure 15](./images/Figure15.png)
 **Figure 15**